Refunds vs Chargebacks: Know the Differences (for Merchants)

 This is not to say that refund fraud does not exist.
 However, criminals’ focus on chargebacks over refunds and the merchant’s level of involvement in each process makes refund fraud less likely to be successful and easier to catch for merchants – on average.

-In terms of stopping chargeback fraud, steps to take can be as simple as having easy to contact customer service on your website, or as advanced as deploying an end-to-end fraud and risk management solution.
+In terms of stopping chargeback fraud, steps to take can be as simple as having easy-to-contact customer service on your website, or as advanced as deploying an end-to-end fraud and risk management solution.
 Best practices to this end also include making sure you reply to customers within a day or two, seeing how some may request refunds before starting a chargeback process, if the former does not work out.

 It is also extremely useful, both in chargebacks and refunds, to have a complete profile of your customer to best judge their intent.
 Initiated chargebacks on previous orders are a bad sign.
 By looking at a shopper’s digital footprint, created from their email address and/or phone number, which are used to find them across 35+ social media and web platforms, you can gauge how legitimate they look, which can help immensely in the dispute process as well as in refund requests.